jahidul-arafat/oci_dev_and_archi_scratchbook/oci_database_projects/mysql/lab_3/README.md

 ---

 # Check if the following triggers or invalid context exists
+# Note: A database trigger is procedural code that is automatically executed in response to certain events on a particular table or view in a database.
 - [x] character_set_client
 - [x] collation_connection
 - [x] Database collections